Condensate: The Canonical Data Protocol for AI Agent Memory

 ---

-## 5. Cognitive Processing Engine
+## 5. Active Learning: The Synapse Engine

-### Hebbian Learning
+### 2. Hebbian Strengthening

 ---

-## 6. Threat Model & Security
+## 7. Threat Model & Security

 1. **Byzantine Peers:** Bad actors may send maliciously structured DAG segments.
 Condensate relies on deterministic hash-chaining; peers cannot forge another agent's history without possessing the corresponding private key.